About Volcano Adventure Camp(VAC)

 - Unforgettable experiences in the great outdoors foster future stewardship for our national parks.

 For youth organizations that do not have the necessary funding to pay for campground reservations, park admissions, or provide supplies/equipment needed for a youth group camping trip, LPF's Youth Camping Grants are available yearly.
-Youth camping grants are available every January - March and can include the following:
+Youth camping grant application window is typically open January through March each year.
+Approved grants can include:

-- Awards up to $1,000 for approved applications to cover camping costs
+- Awards of up to $1,000 to cover camping costs

 For questions, please email us at email@example.com